andrewallaway/homestead-guide-en/introduction/what-is-Apla.rst

 The ecosystem parameters are available for viewing and editing from the Ecosystem parameters section in the administrative tools of the Molis software client.
 Ecosystem parameters can be divided into the following groups:

 •	General parameters: name of the ecosystem (ecosystem_name), its description (ecosystem_description), account of its founder (founder_account), and other information,
-•	Access parameters, which define exclusive rights to access application elements (changing_tables, changing_contracts, changing_page, changing_menu, changing_signature, changing_language)
+•	Access parameters: which define exclusive rights to access application elements (changing_tables, changing_contracts, changing_page, changing_menu, changing_signature, changing_language)
 •	Technical parameters: for example, user stylesheets (stylesheet),
-•	User parameters of the ecosystem, where constants or lists (separated by commas), required for the work of applications are stored.
+•	User parameters of the ecosystem: where constants or lists (separated by commas), required for the work of applications are stored.

 Rights to edit can be specified for every ecosystem's parameter.